Joe Mesi

-"Baby" Joe Mesi (born November 27, 1973) is an American retired boxer and Democratic Party politician from Tonawanda, New York.
+"Baby" Joe Mesi (born November 27, 1973) is an American former professional boxer and Democratic Party politician from Tonawanda, New York.

 During his career, he defeated former world champion Vassily Jirov as well as former title challengers Bert Cooper, Monte Barrett, DaVarryl Williamson, and Jorge Luis González.

 Early life

 Joe grew up in Tonawanda, New York, a suburb of Buffalo.
 He attended Sweet Home High School in Amherst, New York.
 He did not start his boxing career until he was about 19 years of age.

 Boxing career

-He was a New York State Golden Gloves champion, and as an amateur boxer he defeated future two-time Heavyweight champion Hasim Rahman.
+He was a New York State Golden Gloves champion, and as an amateur boxer he defeated future two-time heavyweight champion Hasim Rahman.
 Mesi made it all the way to the finals in the 1996 Olympic Trials, but lost to eventual US heavyweight representative Lawrence Clay-Bey.
 In Buffalo, for a brief period, Joe was once considered by some to be the city's "third professional franchise", with the Buffalo Sabres and Buffalo Bills being the other two.
 Joe is still often seen at Bills and Sabres games and also supports many local charities.